-Day 29 in my acrylic pouring color theory series is a puddle pour, which produces results different than any other type of pour.
+Day 29 in my acrylic pouring color theory series is a puddle pour painting, which produces results different than any other type of pour.
 Even though it’s one of them simplest pour techniques, it produces some beautiful results!
-If you’re looking for something with large blocks of color and amazing lines, this is definitely technique you should use to create some wall art for your space.
+If you’re looking for something with large blocks of color and amazing lines, this is definitely the technique for you!

 - Analogous – Violet, Blue-violet, Red-violet